eofitg/World-Init/README.md

 # World-Init

-WorldInit is a lightweight Minecraft plugin that automatically applies predefined **gamerule** settings to every world when it loads.
+World-Init is a lightweight Minecraft plugin that automatically applies predefined **gamerule** settings to every world when it loads.

 ### Configuration
 Modify the `config.yml` file to set default **gamerules** for all worlds: